 The structure of the programme depends on the fellow’s background.
-Academic Clinical Fellows or Veterinary Fellows based in Cambridge or Norwich will undertake workshops, lectures and mini-projects, similar to graduate students on Wellcome Trust-funded 4-year PhD Programmes in basic science (see Metabolic and Cardiovascular Disease, Infection & Immunity, Wellcome Trust Sanger Institute and Gurdon Institute programmes).
-Individuals who do not hold academic clinical fellowships in Cambridge will be offered a 3-month out-of-programme experience (OOPE), funded by the School of Clinical Medicine and the Wellcome Trust Sanger Institute.
-During this time students attend appropriate lectures, workshops, meet a range of supervisors and undertake mini-projects in laboratories in areas of interest.
+Medical or Veterinary Fellows based in Cambridge or Norwich can undertake workshops, lectures and mini-projects, similar to graduate students on Wellcome Trust-funded 4-year PhD Programmes in basic science (see Metabolic and Cardiovascular Disease, Infection & Immunity, Wellcome Sanger Institute and Gurdon Institute programmes).
+Fellows who do not hold Academic Clinical Fellow posts also have the opportunity to undertake up to three months of research experience prior to commencing their PhD Fellowship, to make an informed choice of project and supervisor.

 All appointed fellows choose a supervisor and second supervisor, and prepare a research proposal for their PhD project in the form of a ‘Project Grant Application’.

-At the start of the Programme, all fellows attend an induction afternoon organised by the School of Clinical Medicine.
-Fellows also attend various transferable skills training sessions throughout the year.
+At the start of the programme, all fellows attend induction events for graduate students organised by the School of Clinical Medicine.
+They also have the opportunity to attend various transferable skills training sessions throughout the year.
 It is expected that you will spend approximately two weeks each year on transferable skills training.
-The Graduate School provides a large selection of both taught and online courses to choose from.
+The Graduate School of Life Sciences provides a large selection of both taught and online courses to choose from.

 Throughout the programme and after completion, you will be mentored by one or more individuals from the Faculty and Management Committee of the PhD programme.

-During year 1 fellows are encouraged to present regularly at lab meetings and to attend journal clubs and seminars.
-At the end of Year 1 you will prepare an upgrading report, detailing your first years work and proposals for further research.
+During Year One, fellows are encouraged to present regularly at lab meetings and to attend journal clubs and seminars.
+At the end of Year 1 you will prepare an upgrading report, detailing your first year’s work and proposals for further research.
 There will also be a summer symposium where you will present your work.

 Regular presentation at lab meetings, departmental seminars and meetings of learned societies.
 Progress is reviewed by a ‘mentoring committee’ and you will again present at the summer symposium.
 You will prepare your thesis for submission (30th September) and your final viva will take place in October / November.